 If they mention that there is a personal reason for reassurance, make sure you let them know about help that’s available through your benefits plan, such as an employee assistance program, or EAP.
 You may want to bring in your human resources specialist in these instances.

 Once you identify what’s behind an employee’s neediness, how can you provide them with what they need while still keeping your workflow on track?

 1. Set expectations

 You think you’re doing a good job: You walk through the work area in the morning, after lunch and before you leave for the day.
 You nod, maybe exchange pleasantries and come across as a genuinely good boss.
 That’s nice.
 But it does nothing for the person who needs face-to-face time – for whatever reason.

 So, that employee develops a plan of his own – where he’ll get the time that he craves.
 He waits for you to settle into your office after you’ve made your morning rounds and then you hear it – the distinct tapping on the already-open door that alerts you to his arrival.

 “Just checking in,” he says.
-But, really, he’s reluctant to start today’s work until you give him a nod of approval on what’s been done the previous day.
+But, really, he’s a needy employee and reluctant to start today’s work until you give him a nod of approval on what’s been done the previous day.